 Following his trip to New Orleans, Louisiana in 1873, where he had relatives in the cotton business.
 Edgar Degas painted A Cotton Office In New Orleans, his only oil painting to be bought by a museum in his lifetime.
 Degas began to find inspiration in the plain, everyday life of washerwomen, housemaids, and dressmakers living in humble quarters.
 As part of his study of the human form, he portrayed women ironing, combing their hair, or bathing.
 Partly due to an eye disease that eventually left him blind, Degas began using rapid, more visible brush strokes as almost a kind of shorthand.
 He also began sculpting in clay and bronze.

 Recognized as an important artist in his lifetime, Edgar Degas is now considered one of the founders of Impressionism.
-He introduced what appeared to be inadvertent cut off views, subjects placed off-center, and unusual points of view, which would show up in modern photography years later.
+He introduced to oil painting what appeared to be inadvertent cut off views, subjects placed off-center, and unusual points of view, which would show up in modern photography years later.
 Degas did not do these things by accident, but with a very clear intent.